robinje/multi-user-dungeon/README.md

 - [x] Implement a database for the game.
 - [x] Implement a character creation system.
 - [x] Implement a text colorization system.
+- [ ] Add Cloudwatch Logs and Metrics.
 - [ ] Construct the item system.
 - [ ] Develop game mechanics.
 - [ ] Design an ecenomic framework.